 3. If you do continue to watch television before bed, set the timer so it turns off automatically at a certain time.
 This way, if you do fall asleep with it on, it won’t stay on long enough to cause a major disruption to your sleep!

 4. If you feel the urge to use the bathroom in the middle of the night, do not turn the light on.
 Make your way to the bathroom using your limited vision and sense of touch.
 If you have a cluttered or messy home without an unobstructed route to the bathroom, perhaps this is motivation to clear a pathway for your safety!
 After all, a better night’s sleep is important right?

 5. Temperature can play a huge role in the success of your sleep!
 I always thought that it was better to have the room warm.
 Turns out that your bedroom should stay cool.
 70 degrees F is the ideal temperature for sleep.
 Cool room temperature induces sleep as our bodies relax more when they are cooling down, not warming up.

 7. Electronic devices, cordless phones, and cell phones are all sleep disrupters.
-Aside from causing major health issues from prolonged exposure, they disrupt the production of melatonin and serotonin.
+Aside from causing major health issues from prolonged EMF exposure, they disrupt the production of melatonin and serotonin.
 You want to keep these at least 5 feet from your bed and place them in airplane mode with the wifi turned off.